 This post is to record the learning progress of Usable Security on Coursera.org.

-- Human-Computer Interaction, or HCI is the study of how people interact with technology.
+- Human-Computer Interaction, or HCI is the study of how people

 - Make sure that people are not working any harder than necessary.

 - Tasks are goals users set out to accomplish in a system.

 - User Preference.

 - To have a usable system, you must design it.
 Software engineers

 will be familiar with a process of identifying system requirements